nikosvlachogiannakis/Personal-Notes/Presentations/notes.md

 <span style="color:skyblue">Sphinx</span> is a documentation generator, most famous in
 the Python ecosystem.

-<span style="color:skyblue">What it does:</span> You write your docs in reStructuredText (.rst) or Markdown, and Sphinx converts them into HTML websites, PDFs, ePubs, man pages, etc.
+<span style="color:skyblue">What it does:</span> You write your docs in reStructuredText
+ (.rst) or Markdown, and Sphinx converts them into HTML websites, PDFs, ePubs, man pages , etc.

 --